We Get What You Pay For

 “For social development of trial and error, the fullest possible opportunity for the free play of the human mind is an indispensable prerequisite.
 The history of civilization is in considerable measure the displacement of error which once held sway as official truth by beliefs which in turn have yielded to other truths.
 Therefore, the liberty of man to search for truth ought not to be fettered, no matter what orthodoxies he may challenge.
 Liberty of thought soon shrivels without freedom of expression.
 Nor can truth be pursued in an atmosphere hostile to the endeavor or under dangers which are hazarded only by heroes.”

 All that stone can get pretty slippery… better proceed with caution.
 And hey, remember, these guys only work within their reach.
-The supreme court in private life is nowhere near as costly: all those devices… rare earths, I guess? but saves a bundle on marble.
+The supreme court in private life is nowhere near as costly: all those e-devices… rare earths, I guess? but saves a bundle on marble.

 For my part, I’m no hero although – as with anyone who says this – context may decide otherwise.
 How about, I don’t want to be a hero.
 Whatever… if we live in a world where these words of Justice Frankfurter remain only words, what hero could save us anyway?
 Words matter.
 They’re as symbolic as every statue and every sculpture in which we’ve imbued our values and our histories, and history.
 You’ll note this is an observation about statues and sculptures, not a judgment about this statue or that sculpture.
 The reason I make this distinct is not to poke or agitate but, rather, to set up the following: a statue, a sculpture, a court ruling – any symbol – can manifest beyond elevated words.
-They can disseminate and dilute their way into biased hearts and minds if-and-when two things happen: the speaker of those words understands who’s listening, and the audience of hearts-and-minds knows how to incorporate them.
+They can disseminate and dilute their way into biased hearts and minds if-and-when two things happen: (i) the speaker of those words understands who’s listening, and (ii) the audience of hearts-and-minds knows how to incorporate them.
 At that point, we may actually see them become lived-out realities, and now we might argue that the symbol matters.
 Even so, I will argue that the speakers and the listeners, the thinkers and the doers, matter even more.

-Ideologies are the assumptive roots of our division, and what’s to stop any one from gaining acceptance besides the overwhelming weight of conformity – the rule of law comes to mind, if might making right is not your thing.
+Ideologies are the assumptive roots of our division, and what’s to stop any one from gaining acceptance – what, besides the overwhelming weight of conformity, anyway.
+The rule of law comes to mind, if might making right is not your thing.
 Symbols that represent values – yours, mine, anybody’s – may need explanatory context since they’ve arisen out of specific histories, but as censorship is an absolute, that sure rules out the audience.
 Does that make censorship destined only for battle, or can the outcomes of censorship be reached some other way?
 When disputants do become combatants, how is it determined that any were justified, not just petulant?
 Who even gets to say?
 Come now, don’t be naïve… as in any battle, to the winner go the spoils.
 Is that not frequently the motive to fight, or not always?

 I’ve been trying to comprehend and advocate for free speech insofar as its permissibility respects an audience to listen and think and decide on their own.
 In light of what I’ve been considering about speaker and audience, I’m almost prompted to recalling E. B. Hall’s overused summary of Voltaire: “I disapprove of what you say, but I will defend to the death your right to say it.”
 (What Hall meant has been the subject of discussion, but the gist isn’t lost in translation.)

 As the ABA sees it, “… confused origins aside, this poetic pledge provides no guidance about how to defend what some would call the indefensible.”
-Debate “no guidance” as you will, but note, in critiquing Hall, they also qualify what “some” would call the indefensible; okay, indefensible to some, and how about to anyone else… see you on the battlefield, then?
+Debate “no guidance” as you will, but note, in critiquing Hall, they also qualify what “some” would call the indefensible – okay, indefensible to some, and how about to anyone else… see you on the battlefield, then?
 With due respect to Hall and Voltaire: I think no one needs to die.
 As for the ABA, they further suggest, “in a system in which debate on public issues is supposed to be uninhibited, robust, and wide open, there must be protection for the freedom to offend.”
 Bring it on then.
 Battle royale, although I’m pretty sure no one ever accused the ABA of defending extremism – that seems the lot of the ACLU.

 Where ‘extreme’ might describe some sole belief, yet a remark about ‘extremist-them’ can only arise from a smidgen of self-awareness, so of its usage we may ask: is it diagnostic or defensive, analytic or strategic, cognizant or subconscious?
 Not so much why say or why call someone “extreme” but, rather, by what measure?
 How distantly do they pick up from where it is you left off?
 Meanwhile, ‘polarised’ must only mean more than one belief.
 Regardless, either ‘extreme’ or ‘polarised’, we are left recently with zero doubt as to the hazards wrought by both.

-Moreover, accurate or not, calling a belief “extreme” leaves open the caller as being perceived to be the ‘other’ side of polarisation, if only in the eyes of the called.
-How distantly do they plot you, by their reckoning, as picking up from where they left off?
-As I put it in Part II: what might be the “immediate overwhelming interest which appeals to the feelings and distorts the judgment” of some other person’s perspective – furthermore, I now add, by whose judgment is “distortion” even understood?
+Furthermore, I now add, by whose judgment is “distortion” even understood?
 Who gets to say?
 Rather than wholeheartedly agreeing, from your current perspective, that the prescription to get up and move is great antidote for others, consider that it may just as well be directed at you as directed by you.
-Rightly or wrongly directed won’t even matter: there’s battle there to be engaged and, if chosen – by either side or both – then best categorically and decisively won.
+Rightly or wrongly directed won’t even matter: there’s battle there to be engaged and, if chosen – by either side or both – then it’s best categorically and decisively won.

 Unless… we can still choose civility: added patience to listen, greater tolerance to withstand, plainer wisdom to reflect – reflect upon others, yes, but reflect upon ourselves: reflect upon where we’ve left off, yet maybe, more importantly, upon where we might pick back up?
 That’s again back to Part II… getting up and moving, yourself; being humble, not humbled.